Green Goddess Dressing Recipe

 This Green Goddess dressing recipe contains just a few ingredients, and most can be customized with what you have on hand as outlined in the ingredients notes below.

 - Greek yogurt.
-I prefer Greek yogurt over mayo for its creaminess and added protein, but it may be substituted with your favorite mayo or sour cream.
+I prefer Greek yogurt over mayo for its creaminess and added protein, but it may be substituted with mayo or sour cream (or a combination of both).

 - Garlic.
 If fresh garlic is too overpowering for you, sub with a 1/4 to 1/2 teaspoon of garlic powder.

 - Anchovy.
-Anchovy fillets give this dressing a depth of umami flavor, and I promise it doesn’t taste fishy in the slightest!
-If you’d rather not deal with fish fillets, sub with anchovy paste or even Worcestershire sauce as outlined in the recipe card notes.
+Anchovy fillets give this dressing savory depth of flavor, and I promise it doesn’t taste fishy in the slightest!
+If you’d rather not use them, sub with anchovy paste or even Worcestershire sauce as outlined in the recipe card notes.

 - Lemon.
-The lemon brightens all the flavors in this dressing.
+The lemon brightens all the flavors in this dressing and loosens it up.
 Be sure to use fresh lemon juice, or sub with lime if you don’t have any on hand.

 See the recipe card below for full instructions.